ldoroni/Sphana/docs/Sphana.Database/IMPLEMENTATION_COMPLETE.md

 ### To Make the Service Operational:

 #### 1. **Train and Export ONNX Models** (Required)
-Use the Python `sphana-trainer` service to create:
+Use the Python `sphana_trainer` service to create:
 ```bash
 models/
 ├── embedding.onnx                 # Fine-tuned all-MiniLM-L6-v2